Club Policies and Rules and Regulations

 5) Established teams (an established team is one that has played at least one playing session) with their coaches may be reassigned for the following reasons:

 a) Attrition brings the number of players below minimum or practical requirements.

 b) The team moves from one division to another that may make it inappropriate for some players to compete at that level.
 Such reassignments shall need the approval of the Executive Committee and shall be made in a manner consistent with PA WEST and USYSA rules.

-6) In the event that two teams exist for a given age group, players maybe transferred from one team to the other only on the recommendation of the Travel coordinator and upon the approval of the Executive Committee.
+6) In the event that two teams exist for a given age group, players may be transferred from one team to the other only on the recommendation of the Travel Coordinator and upon the approval of the Executive Committee.
 In making this recommendation, the travel coordinator shall ensure that such transfer is in the best interest of the player(s).
 All transfers shall be made in a manner consistent with PA WEST and USYSA Rules.

-8) Any game report to be filed with league or tournament authorities shall require the Travel coordinator (or his/her designated agent) and Executive Committe's approval.
+8) Any game report to be filed with league or tournament authorities shall require the Travel coordinator (or his/her designated agent) and Executive Committee's approval.
 Coaches who fail to obtain prior approval shall be referred for disciplinary action.

 ARTICLE IV.
 IN-HOUSE PROGRAM